You've been using the wrong map for your self-development journey.

 This space – what mindfulness practitioners call the “gap” – is where your freedom begins.

-Practice: The next time you notice a strong emotional reaction, pause and ask: “Is this my core pattern activating?
+Try this: The next time you notice a strong emotional reaction, pause and ask: “Is this my core pattern activating?
 What unconscious fear or need might be driving this response?”

 2. Integrating Shadow Aspects Through Wings and Arrows